 A gun’s recoil, or kickback, is the backward movement a shooter feels when the bullet is discharged.
 When a gun exerts a force on a bullet as it’s launching it forward, the law of physics says the bullet will exert an equal force in the opposite direction of the gun.

-While these fears are totally normal for a first-time shooter, with proper gun safety, it’s easy to work through it and develop confidence in handling a gun.
+While these fears are totally normal for a first-time shooter, it’s easy to work through them and develop confidence in handling a gun with proper gun safety.

-If you’re talking to a seasoned shooter, their advice to a first-timer is often to just get over the fear of the gun.
-While that’s extremely simplistic, it is important for you to be both physically and mentally prepared to accept recoil.
+If you’re talking to a seasoned shooter, their advice to a first-timer is often to get over the fear of the gun.
+While that’s extremely simplistic, you need to be both physically and mentally prepared to accept recoil.
 What that does not mean is to flinch every time you pull the trigger.Here are some tips to help you prepare for gun recoil as a first-time or novice shooter:

 Virtual shooting ranges offer versatility for the shooter depending on the skills or lessons they are hoping to learn.
-It’s a great option for novice shooters as well as experienced shooters to target specific aspects of gun control, handling, and accuracy.
+It’s a great option for novice shooters and experienced shooters to target specific aspects of gun control, handling, and accuracy.

 With sim guns, you have the option to choose from guns that are life-like replicas with the actual weight, feel and recoil of a live-fire gun.
 But, you also have the option to practice shooting a gun without recoil.
-Most sim guns have removable CO₂ cartridges that mimic the kickback of a traditional gun so you can get the true experience without any of the risks.
+Most sim guns have removable CO₂ cartridges that mimic a traditional gun's kickback so you can get the true experience without any of the risks.

-Basically, when you pull the trigger of a gun the bullet goes wherever you had the gun pointed.
+Basically, when you pull the gun's trigger, the bullet goes wherever you had the gun pointed.
 The recoil is something that you experience AFTER the bullet has already been shot.
 The “jump” you feel from the recoil does not change where the bullet hits.
 True accuracy always comes before the shot.

 However, if you are looking to improve your comfort with the feeling of recoil, are looking for a true-to-life shooting experience, or want to practice recovering your aim after recoil, then a sim gun with a CO₂ cartridge is the way to go.

-Virtual shooting ranges are the ideal place to get truly focused training in the areas that are most important for you.
-By having the ability to experience recoil or remove it from the equation entirely allows you to take a holistic approach to improve your overall shooting skills.
+Virtual shooting ranges are the ideal place to get truly focused training in the most important areas for you.
+Having the ability to experience recoil or remove it from the equation entirely allows you to take a holistic approach to improve your overall shooting skills.